credebl/docs/src/content/docs/en/developersguide/setup/prerequisites/prerequisitesoftwares.md

 The CREDEBL Platform, being open source , mandates user authentication and utilizes a database for storing agent wallets and platform data.
 Keycloak is used as a database service.

-To set up keycloak for authentication follow the [Keycloak Setup using Docker](/en/guides/keycloak) section.
+To set up keycloak for authentication follow the [Keycloak Installation using Docker](/en/guides/keycloak) section.
 Learn more about keycloak from their [official website](https://www.keycloak.org/).

 **SendGrid**